-a.
-NAVAUDSVC - Status Report on Audit Findings with Open Recommendations.
-Reference (i) gives guidance.
-When directed, NETC NOOGR will coordinate the inputs to NAVAUDSVC and provide reporting guidelines to the NETC domain.
+- a.
+NAVAUDSVC Status report on audit findings with open recommendations.
+Reference (i) provides guidance.
+When directed, NETC NOOGR will coordinate the inputs to NAVAUDSVC and provide reporting guidelines to the NETC domain. - b.
+Office of the Naval Inspector General (NAVINSGEN) Reports - (1) Semiannual Follow-up Status Report.

-b.
-NAVINSGEN - Reports

-(1) Semiannual Follow-up Status Report.
 Reference (i) applies.
 When directed, NETC NOOGR will coordinate the inputs to NAVINSGEN and provide reporting guidelines.